Myoelectric Prosthesis Components for the Upper Limb

-Upper limb prostheses are used for amputations at any level from the hand to the shoulder.
+Upper-limb prostheses are used for amputations at any level from the hand to the shoulder.
 The need for a prosthesis can occur for a number of reasons, including trauma, surgery, or congenital anomalies.
-The primary goals of the upper limb prostheses are to restore natural appearance and function.
+The primary goals of the upper-limb prostheses are to restore natural appearance and function.
 Achieving these goals also requires sufficient comfort and ease of use for continued acceptance by the wearer.
-The difficulty of achieving these diverse goals with an upper limb prosthesis increases with the level of amputation (digits, hand, wrist, elbow, and shoulder), and thus the complexity of joint movement, increases.
+The difficulty of achieving these diverse goals with an upper-limb prosthesis increases with the level of amputation (digits, hand, wrist, elbow, shoulder), and thus the complexity of joint movement, increases.

-Upper limb prostheses are classified into three categories depending on the means of generating movement at the joints: passive, body-powered, and electrically powered movement.
-All three types of prostheses have been in use for more than 30 years; each possesses unique advantages and disadvantages.
+Upper-limb prostheses are classified into 3 categories depending on the means of generating movement at the joints: passive, body-powered, and electrically powered movement.
+All 3 types of prostheses have been in use for more than 30 years; each possesses unique advantages and disadvantages.

-- The passive prosthesis is the lightest of the three types and is described as the most comfortable.
-Since the passive prosthesis must be repositioned manually, typically by moving it with the opposite arm, it cannot restore function.
+- The passive prosthesis is the lightest of the 3 types and is described as the most comfortable.
+Because the passive prosthesis must be repositioned manually, typically by moving it with the opposite arm, it cannot restore function.

 - The body-powered prosthesis uses a body harness and cable system to provide functional manipulation of the elbow and hand.
 Voluntary movement of the shoulder and/or limb stump extends the cable and transmits the force to the terminal device.
 Prosthetic hand attachments, which may be claw-like devices that allow good grip strength and visual control of objects or latex-gloved devices that provide a more natural appearance at the expense of control, can be opened and closed by the cable system.
 Patient complaints with body-powered prostheses include harness discomfort, particularly the wear temperature, wire failure, and the unattractive appearance.

 - Myoelectric hand attachments are similar in form to those offered with the body-powered prosthesis but are battery-powered.
-An example of recently available technology is the SensorHand™ by Advanced Arm Dynamics, which is described as having an AutoGrasp feature, an opening/closing speed of up to 300 mm/second, and advanced EMG signal processing.
+An example of recently available technology is the SensorHand™ by Advanced Arm Dynamics, which is described as having an AutoGrasp feature, an opening/closing speed of up to 300 mm/s, and advanced EMG signal processing.
 The i-LIMB™ hand (Touch Bionics), sometimes referred to as the bionic hand, is the first commercially available myoelectric hand prosthesis with individually powered digits.
-ProDigits™, also from Touch Bionics, are prosthetic digits for one or more fingers in patients with amputation at a transmetacarpal level or higher.
+ProDigits™, also from Touch Bionics, are prosthetic digits for 1 or more fingers in patients with amputation at a trans metacarpal level or higher.
 These may be covered by LIVINGSKIN™, a high-definition silicone prosthesis created to resemble a patient’s natural skin.

 - A hybrid system, a combination of body-powered and myoelectric components, may be used for high-level amputations (at or above the elbow).
-Hybrid systems allow control of two joints at once (i.e., one body-powered and one myoelectric) and are generally lighter and less expensive than a prosthesis composed entirely of myoelectric components.
+Hybrid systems allow control of 2 joints at once (ie, 1 body-powered, 1 myoelectric) and are generally lighter and less expensive than a prosthesis composed entirely of myoelectric components.

 Manufacturers must register prostheses with the restorative devices branch of the U.S. Food and Drug Administration (FDA) and keep a record of any complaints, but do not have to undergo a full FDA review.